oklas/react-app-alias/README.md

 of feature set.
 That is solved by disabling ESLint checking.

 This mplementation is moved to separated code set named `aliasDangerous` to be not confused with `alias`.
-To use it husr replace import like this:
+To use it just replace import like this:

 ```diff
 - const {alias, configPaths, CracoAliasPlugin} = require('react-app-rewire-alias')